 - Improving your self-esteem and boosting self-confidence

-Group coaching aligns you with 5-7 other individuals of your same medical profession.
+Group coaching aligns you with 5-7 other individuals of the same medical profession.
 The sessions are scheduled twice a month for an hour and a half.
-The best choice date and time for group is selected.
-Within the session you will share individually, be paired for discussion and given guidance to create goals.
-Progress toward your individual needs is supoorted by the group and the magic is in the sharing and recognition that you are not alone.
-This broken medical system is straining everyone and participating i coaching is self protective.
+The best choice date and time for the group are selected.
+Within the session, you will share individually, be paired for discussion, and given guidance to create goals.
+Progress toward your individual needs is supported by the group and the magic is in the sharing and recognition that you are not alone.
+This broken medical system is straining everyone and participating in coaching is self-protective.

 Together we find your joy and purpose in the broken healthcare system.

 Do You Take Insurance, and How Does That Work?

 Insurance-blasurance.
 No, I do not work for insurance payment.
 You may want to present your receipts to your insurer or employer for possible reimbursement.